zediious/galacticdrive/README.md

 # (WHITELIST ALPHA) Galactic Drive - Custom 1.7.10 modpack based on Warpdrive.
 **DEV GUIDELINES**

 Alpha releases are exports from the Curseforge client.
-You can download these with Curseforge, GDLauncher, or MultiMC
+You can install these with Curseforge, GDLauncher, or MultiMC

 https://curseforge.overwolf.com/